xflr6/concepts/README.rst

 ---------------

-With Concepts, context objects can be created from a string with an ASCII-art style table.
+With Concepts, context objects can be created from a string with an ASCII-art style **table**.
 The objects and properties will simply be represented by strings.
-Separate the property columns with *pipe* symbols, create one row for each objects and indicate the presence of a property with the character *X*.
-Note that the object and property names need to be disjoint to uniquely identify them.
+Separate the property columns with *pipe* symbols (`|`), create one row for each objects and indicate the presence of a property with the character `X`.
+Note that the object and property names need to be *disjoint* to uniquely identify them.

 .. code:: python